tigerfarm/work/book/README-NewMac.md

 In Finder, select a file with type "*.odg" for example: LibraOffice Draw file.
 + Right click and select "Get Info".
 + Under "Open with", select "LibreOffice.app".
++ Click "Change All..." to change all "*.odg" files to open with "LibreOffice.app".
 Now, all file of type "*.odg" are opened by LibreOffice when double clicked.

 --------------------------------------------------------------------------------